 The Birthplace of Jazz.
 The Big Easy.
 NOLA.
 No matter what you call it, New Orleans is a city you simply can’t miss.
-And in 2018, it’s celebrating its 300th anniversary — even more reason for you to grab your plastic beads and head South.
 From beignets to brass bands, Southern charm to Creole cuisine, the city is filled with vibrant culture and diversity.
-Saint or sinner, if you’re planning a visit here’s what you need to know.
+Saint or sinner, if you’re planning a visit, here’s what you need to know.

 Flights & Hotels